 Testosterone increases a man’s desire for dominance and power.
 This can be a bad thing if it leads to antisocial behavior, but also is what motivates men to gain and maintain social status, climb the corporate ladder, overcome hurdles, and summon the requisite courage to buck authority when necessary.

 Finally, testosterone has been linked to a man’s tolerance for risk-taking.
-This is crucial not only in dangerous activities like race car driving or bungee jumping, but also in his personal and business life.
-A man requires sufficient levels of testosterone to take the necessary risks to seek, achieve, and maintain personal, financial, and business power, status, and success.
+This is crucial not only in dangerous activities like race car driving or bungee jumping but also in his personal and business life.
+A man requires best testosterone therapy to take the necessary risks to seek, achieve, and maintain personal, financial, and business power, status, and success.